 PRIDE is an innovative, K-8 Archdiocesan program designed to meet the needs of students who learn differently.
 Our students are of average to above average intelligence, with mild to moderate learning disabilities.

 Our PRIDE program is staffed by highly qualified special education teachers who design specific programs to meet the personal learning needs of each child.
-Small group sizes and a modified curriculum for Language Arts and Math are hallmarks of our program.
+Small group sizes and a modified curriculum for Language Arts and/or Math are hallmarks of our program.

-From the founding of PRIDE in 1994, our students have flourished in Catholic and area high schools, as well as in various colleges.
+From the founding of PRIDE in 1994, our students have flourished in Catholic and area high schools, as well as various colleges.
 As young adults, they continue to serve as a source of inspiration.

 Components of PRIDE

 P - PUPILS We see pupils in our program as children, first, then as students who learn differently.
 Our mission is "to teach as Jesus did."

 R - RECEIVING Our PRIDE students receive individualized attention both in small groups and in the development of a Personalized Progress Plan (PPP) to assist them in achieving success.

 I - INCLUSIVE Like every Archdiocese of Baltimore Catholic School student, PRIDE students benefit from learning in a faith-filled environment.
 They work in small groups for Reading and/or Math instruction, yet are fully included in all other subject areas with their peers.